 New Faculty Orientation

-In recognition of the challenges associated with transitioning to a new campus, upon arriving on campus, each early career faculty member is paired with a faculty mentor to offer advice, support, and mentorship.
+In recognition of the challenges associated with transitioning to a new campus and often beginning a new career as a faculty member, Trinity offers multiple layers of formal and informal mentorship.

-Early Career Faculty Lunches
+Early Career Faculty Events

-The Collaborative also holds periodic lunches on the issues most pressing for early career faculty, including those on work-life balance, teaching, promotion and tenure, grant opportunities, and research.
+The Collaborative for Learning and Teaching frequently hosts events on the issues most pressing for early career faculty, including those on work-life balance, teaching, promotion and tenure, grant opportunities, and research.

 Current and Aspiring Leaders